acidanthera/BrcmPatchRAM/README.md

   * BrcmPatchRAM2.kext: for 10.11 or later.

-Also, install one firmware kext BrcmFirmwareStore.kext or BrcmFirmwareRepo.kext, depending on installation location, never both.
+Also, install one firmware kext BrcmFirmwareData.kext or BrcmFirmwareRepo.kext, depending on installation location, never both.

   * BrcmFirmwareRepo.kext: Install to /System/Library/Extensions.
-This kext is much more memory efficient than BrcmFirmwareStore.kext and is the preferred configuration.
+This kext is much more memory efficient than BrcmFirmwareData.kext and is the preferred configuration.

-  * BrcmFirmwareStore.kext: Most appropriate for EFI/Clover/kexts.
-BrcmFirmwareRepo.kext, while much more memory efficient, cannot be injected as can BrcmFirmwareStore.kext
+  * BrcmFirmwareData.kext: Most appropriate for EFI/Clover/kexts.
+BrcmFirmwareRepo.kext, while much more memory efficient, cannot be injected as can BrcmFirmwareData.kext

 ###BrcmPatchRAM